AsiaVision / GettyImages

 Cons

-Who should apply: Anyone interested in earning rewards on restaurant, supermarket, gas station, air travel and hotel purchases (and are fine with paying the $95 annual fee) should certainly consider this card.
+Who should apply: If you’re interested in earning rewards on restaurant, supermarket, gas station, air travel and hotel purchases (and are fine with paying the $95 annual fee), it could make sense to consider this card.

-Who should skip: Those who don’t want to pay an annual fees or would prefer to have access to hotel transfer partners should consider other options.
+Who should skip: If you don’t want to pay an annual fee or would prefer to have access to hotel transfer partners, you may want to consider other options.

 Southwest Rapid Rewards Priority Credit Card: Best for airline benefits